BestTimesToVisit.com Logo

 culture

 Embrace the 'onsen' (hot spring) culture respectfully.
-Always wash thoroughly before entering the baths, and never wear swimwear.
-It's a deeply relaxing and communal experience, so try to go with an open mind and enjoy the tranquility.
+When visiting a public onsen, remember to wash thoroughly *before* entering the baths, and never put your towel in the water.
+It's a deeply ingrained part of Japanese relaxation, so dive in and enjoy the therapeutic waters!

 money

-While credit cards are becoming more accepted, cash is still king in many smaller towns and rural establishments.
-Always carry some Japanese Yen with you, especially for bus fares, local craft shops, and smaller eateries.
-ATMs at convenience stores like 7-Eleven are usually the easiest to find for withdrawing cash.
+While credit cards are becoming more accepted, cash is still king in many smaller towns and rural areas.
+Always have some Japanese Yen on hand for local restaurants, souvenir shops, and smaller guesthouses.
+ATMs at convenience stores like 7-Eleven are usually the easiest places for foreigners to withdraw cash.

 safety